Scarabol/rock-raiders-web/README.md

 ### Cosmetics

-- One can hear rockies snoring behind walls in Level17
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Advisor not shown in tutorials near icon panel
 - Surface object pointer in tutorials removes surface highlight color as in original